tsaijyothsna/tsaijyothsna/README.md

 Hii there👋
+I'm Jyothsna.
-I'm currently an Engineering student.
+I'm an Engineering student.
+Passionate in learning new technologies.